ErrorTzy/writings/papers/PhDApps/Draft_3.md

 - X is worldly and objective only if there is only one reasonable meaning of 'X'.

 Returning to Rosen's puzzle, he missed the following point: whatever is in the world is trivially objective, but our ways of referring to those things can be subjective.
 Using Ted Sider's way of speaking, a word's meaning carves out something in the world.
 We may say, figuratively, that what is carved has a certain "logical shape."
-The question is whether what we intend to carve out could have an alternative shape.
-The word reveals the shape of something the world only when there are no reasonable alternative shape.
+The question is not whether the thing is in the world.
+It obvious is.
+But what we intend to carve out could have an alternative shape.

+This reveals the conflict between our realist intuition and deflationism.
+What is at issue seems that, maybe deflationism can claim themselves to be *worldly*, but they are *subjective* in the relevant sense.
+The question, then, is what could prevent something we intend from taking an alternative shape.
 ## How to Ensure Worldly Objectivity?

-What would prevent something we intend from taking an alternative shape?
 Traditionally, this is guaranteed by *reference magnetism*.
 But this cannot work.
 This has been repeatedly pointed out by Hirsch (==many citations==) and Warren (==2023==).
 In the case where language use can determine the reference, magnetism cannot override it.
 Assume there are Martians seems as intelligent as we are, but they use '+' in a way that we need to interpret it as quus to make their utterance come out true.
 In this case, we should say the Martians are using '+' to mean quus.
 And in the cases of vagueness, like bald, where use cannot determine reference, we think it is just indeterminate.
 In other words, when language use determines the reference, magnetism does not exist.
 When the use does not determine the reference, magnetism does not exist.
 Therefore, magnetism does not exist.[^4]

 The initial motivation to posit reference magnetism is to explain why our '+' means plus, not quus.
 It seems our linguistic behavior does not determine plus, while there is a strong impulse to say the meaning of '+' is plus, not quus.
 But "linguistic behavior" might be a too narrow scope about language use.
 Language use should include our intention, and our intention is enough to say '+' means plus.
 A lot more can be said, but for now I believe this should suffice to dismiss reference magnetism.

 Let's rewind: what would prevent semantic variance?
 In a trivial sense, of course, any symbol can vary in meaning; "fundamentality" could just mean "hello", for instance.
 But that isn't the kind of reasonable variation at issue here.
 What counts as a "reasonable variation" may be hard to precisify, but I assume here what is essential for (relative) fundamentality is that it has formal features sufficiently similar to transitivity, asymmetry, necessitation, and so on.[^5] Nothing important hangs on this assumption, since the variation I discuss in this paper has these formal features.

-What can prevent a relation that has certain formal features from varying semantically?
-Again, the intuitive idea is, if it is *objective*, then there is really something *out there in the world* that restricts us from saying otherwise.
-In other words, the world can somehow teach us whether we are getting the right concept.
-If we are using a wrong concept, the world will correct us.

-For example, we naturally think that changing inertial reference frames is just a sheer transformation, and the speed of light would depend on the observer's motion.
+That said, it still seems somewhat hopeless to say "fundamentality" does not vary in meaning.
+But let's gain some hope from an example.
+We naturally think that changing inertial reference frames is just a sheer transformation, and the speed of light would depend on the observer's motion.
 But empirical facts tell us that, surprisingly, our intuition is wrong.
 No matter how we change our reference frames, the speed of light remains invariant.
 Therefore, whenever we try to vary the meaning of the speed of light, the world can in principle teaches us that, the alternative meaning is incorrect.[^6]

+In other words, the intuitive idea is, if it is *objective*, then there is really something *out there in the world* that restricts us from saying otherwise.
+In other words, the world can somehow teach us whether we are getting the right concept.
+If we are using a wrong concept, the world will correct us.

 ### Can the world teach us fundamentality?